reactioncommerce/reaction-docs/public-docs/how-to-change-the-favicon.md

 ---
 id: how-to-change-the-favicon
-title: Tutorial: Customize the favicon
+title: How To: Customize the favicon in the Meteor app
 ---

 ## Step 1: Create a new custom package

 Create a new package in the `/custom/` folder.